notmalan/graphql-express-tutorial/README.md

 # graphql-express-tutorial

-Completed code for a GraphQL tutorial (JS) which can be found on the official site [here](https://graphql.org/graphql-js/)
+Completed code for the official GraphQL tutorial (JS) which can be found [here](https://graphql.org/graphql-js/)

 To run the server
 ```bash
 node server.js
 ```

-The GraphQL server can be tested using the following POST requests
+The GraphQL server can be tested with the following POST requests

 Middleware Test:
 ```json